Walidcorloene/DeepAnalyzerImages/README.md

 -- Scraper/webdriver : the webdriver.exe repository

 -- Scraper/.env.dist : contains variable WEBDRIVER_PATH, LOCAL_IMAGES, LINKEDIN_USERNAME, LINKEDIN_PASSWORD

+   don't forget to remove .dist to the .env and adding for each field the values of the path and linkedin profile

 -- Scraper/requirements.txt : this files will list the dependencies of the scraper